aolle/quay-workshop/quay-oci/README.md

 ## Configuring Allowed OCI Artifact Types

 Some of the oci artifats that we are going to use on the next sections are not allowed by default.
-For example, the Helm charts are allowed by default, but the encrypted container images not (at least at the time of this writing).
+For example, the Helm charts and signed images are allowed by default, but the encrypted container images not (at least at the time of this writing).
+Follow this step if you want to upload encrypted images to Quay.

 As a previous step, we are going to configure the ALLOWED_OCI_ARTIFACT_TYPES environment variable for allowing some of the oci artifacts that we will use soon.